-If you are fairly new to the community industry, it seems entry-level roles earn around the £30,000 mark based on the information found on monster.co.uk and glassdoor.com.
+If you are fairly new to the community industry, entry-level roles earn around the £30,000 mark based on the information found on Monster and Glassdoor.

-The below table breaks out every single response we received from community professionals in the U.K. (where the Annual Salaries were reported in USD$, we have converted them back to GBP£ for easier interpretation).
+The below table breaks out every single response we received from community professionals in the UK.
+Where annual salaries were reported in USD$, we have converted them back to GBP£ for easier interpretation.

 Income, Bonuses and Benefits

 The earnings declared by community professionals in our data set are much higher than the information we gained from our independent research from glassdoor.com and monster.co.uk.

 These job engine and salary prediction tools presented us with a much lower average annual income, around £30,000.
 We also found that current job openings for community managers in the U.K. varied in industry, but were highly sought after in the gaming industry specifically.

 Additional salary research showed that mainland Europe is quite divided in compensation practices for community professionals.
 Germany and Spain seem to offer lower incomes, roughly around the €25,000 mark, whereas France and the Netherlands are averaging around €45,000.

 Here is a snapshot of the actual earnings data provided to us during the CM Salary survey: